whosonfirst/whosonfirst-www/www/blog/2023/04/25/shapefiles/index.md

 ## Get the data

 Downloads are kindly processed and hosted by [Geocode Earth](https://geocode.earth/data/whosonfirst/), including SQLite and now Shapefiles by country.
+Particular thanks to [Peter Johnson](https://www.linkedin.com/in/missinglink/) there for getting the new format setup.

 - Load [Data Downloads](https://geocode.earth/data/whosonfirst/) page
-- Click on the desired 2-character country code button in the top matrix
+- Click on the desired 2-character country code button in the top matrix (eg `US` for United States)
 - Confirm your country's name and flag below the top matrix
-- Scroll down to the Shapefiles section, "administrative" boundaries" section, click the name of the ZIP file to download it (eg [whosonfirst-data-admin-us-latest.zip](https://data.geocode.earth/wof/dist/shapefile/whosonfirst-data-admin-us-latest.zip))
+- Scroll down to the Shapefiles section, `Administrative" Boundaries` section, and click the name of the ZIP file to download it (eg [whosonfirst-data-admin-us-latest.zip](https://data.geocode.earth/wof/dist/shapefile/whosonfirst-data-admin-us-latest.zip))

-_NOTE: There's also an [inventory.json](https://data.geocode.earth/wof/dist/shapefile/inventory.json) file available for programatic use._
+_NOTE: There's also an [inventory.json](https://data.geocode.earth/wof/dist/shapefile/inventory.json) file available for programmatic use._

-Particular thanks to [Peter Johnson](https://www.linkedin.com/in/missinglink/) there for getting the new format setup.

 ![screenshot of Shapefile downloads from Geocode Earth](images/geocode-earth-shapefile-downloads.png)